5% off for all Military, Senior Citizens, Law Enforcement and Veterans

 Underground systems in New Jersey are heavily influenced by soil composition and water conditions.
 In Middlesex County, excavation frequently involves working through previously disturbed or mixed soils found in developed areas.
 These soils may contain fill material, debris, or inconsistent layers that affect stability and access.

 Soils such as clay and silt loam hold water and drain slowly.
-As moisture levels change, these soils expand and contract, which can lead to pipe movement, joint separation, septic system stress, and structural failure beneath the surface.
+As moisture levels change, these soils expand and contract, which can lead to pipe movement, joint separation, and structural failure beneath the surface.
 In areas influenced by the Raritan River, tributaries, and local drainage patterns, elevated groundwater levels can further saturate soil and reduce stability during excavation.

 New Jersey plumbing standards and the International Plumbing Code require drainage systems to remain properly aligned and unobstructed to prevent system failure.
 When soil pressure, saturation, and environmental conditions compromise underground infrastructure, excavation becomes necessary to safely access and correct the problem.